lluiscanet/CarND-LaneLinesDetection/writeup_solution.md

 ```
 4. Once the edge of those lines are defined, they will get drawn on the image.

-See the below test images processed both with and without regression.
+See the below test images processed with regressed=False.
 ![Images without regression][image1]

+And now with regressed=True
 ![Images with regression][image2]

 Look at the jupyter notebook on how the solution looks for the test videos.